 We rely on third-party suppliers for certain materials and components required for the production of our product candidates.
 Our dependence on these third-party suppliers and the challenges we may face in obtaining adequate supplies of materials involve several risks, including limited control over pricing, availability and quality of supplies and delivery schedules.
 There is substantial demand and limited supply for certain of the raw materials used to manufacture gene therapy products.
 As a small company, our negotiation leverage is limited and we are likely to get lower priority than our larger competitors.
 We cannot be certain that our suppliers will continue to provide us with the quantities of raw materials that we require or satisfy our anticipated specifications and quality requirements.
+One or more of our suppliers is the sole source of certain materials used by us in our manufacturing process, and a disruption of the supply of those materials could also negatively impact our ability to manufacture clinical supply as we would have to suspend or revise our operations to accommodate for any disruption in the supply of those materials.
 Any supply interruption in limited or sole sourced raw materials could materially harm our ability to manufacture our product candidates until a new source of supply, if any, could be identified and qualified.
 We may be unable to find a sufficient alternative supply channel in a reasonable time or on commercially reasonable terms.
 Any performance failure on the part of our suppliers could delay the development and potential commercialization of our product candidates, including limiting supplies necessary for clinical trials and regulatory approvals, which would have a material adverse effect on our business.